 - To find a technical co-founder, network in person at user groups and online at LinkedIn and AngelList.
 Is what you really need a designer founder?

 - To learn to do what we do, you'll work directly with us, pair programming and sketching together.

 - To hire someone, follow the same process we use, detailed below.

 We've met our future teammates via:

 We met Josh because he submitted excellent patches to Clearance.
-He was in Michigan at the time.
 Due in part to their open source work, we've hired great people as far away as India and Thailand.
-We moved them to the cities where we have offices.

 A nice thing about those meetings are that they happen naturally.
 We're not trolling GitHub looking for people or fishing for talent at user groups and conferences.
 We're there, anyway.
 If we never hired again, we'd still be writing and using open source.
 We'd be members of mailing lists and going to events.

 We know what we'll get when we hire in the above ways.
 We know their personality and energy level from the user group.
 We know their coding style from their open source work.
 We know they'll take initiative because they voluntarily contributed to the community.